Questions & Answers

 What are the eligibility requirements to submit an application?

-To be eligible to participate in the Climate Investment Challenge, students must be a current postgraduates (Masters or PhD-level) at any European university during the 2020/21 academic year.
+To be eligible to participate in the Climate Investment Challenge, students must be a current postgraduates (Masters or PhD-level) at any university during the 2020/21 academic year.
 Students must form a team of two to five students in order to participate.

-Final-year undergraduates may participate as part of a team with a lead applicant that fits the eligibility criteria above.
+Undergraduates may participate as part of a team with a lead applicant that fits the eligibility criteria above.

 Can you clarify each stage of the competition?